cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 ```

 - Wrap `x - mean(x)` in parenthesis and raise it to the second power (`^2`)
-- Wrap the previous expression in the `sum()` function to get the sum of squared deviations.
+- Wrap the previous expression with `sum()` to get the sum of squared deviations.
 - Save that expression with the name `deviance_sq`.

 Functions in R